 Born in Topeka, Kansas but taught to fear Jesus in the mighty Northern Virginia suburbs, I quit the East Coast after college for an extended stay in the placid surfer’s paradise of Ventura, California, where I wrote for an alt-weekly.
 After earning a screenwriting degree from UCLA, I worked for a magician for a while, but was eventually seduced back east by Washington, DC's pedestrian-accessible charms.

-I was a 2009 NEA Institute Fellow and a 2012 AltWeekly Awards finalist in the category of Arts Criticism, circulation 50,000 and above.
 In 2015, I was selected as a Critic Fellow for the Eugene O'Neill Theatre Center's National Critics Institute.

 E-mail me at snakeoilck at gmail if you want.